 Also, it has a unique function which is that it is adjustable so that you can decrease or increase the amount or rate of spring extension.

-The spring drywall anchors comes in four various categories such as fixed hole anchor, swivel hole anchors, single hole anchor, and multiple groove anchor.
+The spring drywall anchors come in four various categories such as fixed hole anchors, swivel hole anchors, single hole anchors, and multiple groove anchors.

 7. Adhesive Anchors

 These adhesive drywall anchors are used for house improvement projects, construction projects, and more due to their ability for handling heavy loads.